Eye discharge: What causes “sleep” in your eyes

-There are three types of pink eye: viral, bacterial and allergic.
+There are 3 types of PINK EYE: viral, bacterial and allergic.

 Viral conjunctivitis is highly contagious and is caused by a virus such as the common cold or herpes simplex virus.
 Eye discharge associated with viral pink eye typically is clear and watery, but may include a white or light yellow mucus component.

 Bacterial conjunctivitis, as the name indicates, is caused by bacterial infection and can be sight-threatening if not treated promptly.
 Eye discharge is usually thicker and more pus-like (purulent) in consistency than viral pink eye, and is commonly yellow, green or even gray.
 Often, the sticky mattering will cause your eyelids to feel completely glued shut upon waking in the morning.